Machame route 6 days Itinerary

 Day 0 : Arrival in Tanzania

-Day 1 : Machame Gate to Machame Camp
+Day 1 : Moshi to Machame Gate to Machame Camp

 Day 2 : Machame Camp to Shira Camp